ilanpillemer/ensime.github.io/build_tools/sbt.md

 Bug reports in the form of a pull request into the `src/sbt-test/ensime-sbt` directory are well received, which is our suite of integration tests using the [sbt scripted](http://eed3si9n.com/testing-sbt-plugins) framework (its very simple to use).
 Pull requests with tests and fixes are living the dream.

-You can follow snapshot releases by using the following instead of the stable release
+You can follow snapshot releases by using the following instead of the stable release The sbt plugin version number is the same as the latest plugin version described above (as the same sbt plugin is used regardless of whether the release is (un)stable).

 ```scala
 // or clone this repo and type `sbt publishLocal`